hakuhodo-technologies/scope-rl/docs/documentation/quickstart.rst

     # import SCOPE-RL modules
     from scope_rl.ope import CreateOPEInput
-    from scope_rl.ope import DiscreteOffPolicyEvaluation as OPE
+    from scope_rl.ope import OffPolicyEvaluation as OPE
     from scope_rl.ope import DiscreteDirectMethod as DM
     from scope_rl.ope import DiscreteTrajectoryWiseImportanceSampling as TIS
     from scope_rl.ope import DiscretePerDecisionImportanceSampling as PDIS